seenthattinker/AB/worksheet2.md

 When in doubt follow the language.
 People always give themselves away in their language.
-No amount of neuro linguistic training can hide it from a language adept, and that about sums up everything that's wrong with this new age nonsense masquerading a spiritual guidance.
+No amount of neuro linguistic training can hide it from a language adept, and that about sums up everything that's wrong with this new age nonsense masquerading as spiritual guidance.
 Bartzis is at the top of this heap of rubbish and lies.